ewiho2ehioufhoie/testing/README.md

 ## Frontend

-The `frontend/` directory holds a very small HTML page that interacts with the API using JavaScript `fetch` calls.
-Open `frontend/index.html` in your browser after starting the backend server.
+The `frontend/` directory contains a basic React app (`src/` directory).
+Build it with Node and serve the static files from any web server.
+The older `frontend/index.html` remains for reference.

 ## Functionality

 - CRUD operations for notes and tags via REST endpoints
 - Notes can be associated with multiple tags
 - Data is stored in a SQLite database (`notes.db`)
+- Users must register and log in; pass the returned token in the `Authorization` header.

 ## Testing